-A Certified Professional Contracts Manager (CPCM) certification shows that you are knowledgeable about all facets of contracts management, both within the government and the commercial arenas.
-To earn the CPCM, a candidate must take and pass the Certified Professional Contracts Manager module exam.
+A Certified Professional Contract Manager (CPCM) certification shows you are knowledgeable about all facets of contracts management, both within the government and the commercial arenas.
+To become a CPCM holder, a candidate must take and pass the Certified Professional Contract Manager module exam.

 A degree from a regionally or Distance Education Accreditation Council (DEAC) accredited institution at the bachelor’s level is required.
 Degrees from outside the U.S. must be evaluated by an independent third party such as World Education Services, Foreign Credits, Credit Eval, Info Check USA, or SpanTran*.

 Applicants must submit a copy of their transcript.